Kraven the Hunter: Last Son of Kraven

-During the "Devil's Reign" storyline, Kraven the Hunter appears as a member of Mayor Wilson Fisk's incarnation of the Thunderbolts at the time when Mayor Fisk passes a law that forbids superhero activities.
+During the "Devil's Reign" storyline, Kraven appears as a member of Mayor Wilson Fisk's incarnation of the Thunderbolts at the time when Mayor Fisk passes a law that forbids superhero activities.
 He was seen in the woods pursuing Elektra in her Daredevil attire.
-After evading on of his traps, Elektra is confronted by Kraven who was looking for a challenge in his hunts.
-Despite giving Elektra a hard time and being assisted by the Thunderbolts agents, Kraven the Hunter was defeated by Elektra.
+After evading one of his traps, Elektra is confronted by Kraven who was looking for a challenge in his hunts.
+Despite giving Elektra a hard time and being assisted by the Thunderbolts agents, Kraven was defeated by Elektra.

-During the "Beyond" storyline, Kraven the Hunter stalked Ben Reilly's Spider-Man appearance at the time when Ben was working for the Beyond Corporation.
-After hitting Spider-Man with his special darts to cleanse him for the hunt, Kraven the Hunter triggered an explosion to get away leaving Ben too weak to go after him.
+During the "Beyond" storyline, Kraven stalked Ben Reilly's Spider-Man appearance at the time when Ben was working for the Beyond Corporation.
+After hitting Spider-Man with his special darts to cleanse him for the hunt, Kraven triggered an explosion to get away leaving Ben too weak to go after him.

-During the "A.X.E.: Judgment Day" storyline, Kraven the Hunter was seen at the North Pole where he hunts a seal.
+During the "A.X.E.: Judgment Day" storyline, Kraven was seen at the North Pole, where he hunts a seal.
 Then he uses its corpse to draw out a polar bear and hunt it.
-Though Kraven the Hunter did find something on the removed body part of the polar bear.
-Sometime later, Kraven the Hunter arrived at a Siberian bar wearing the pelt of the dead polar bear and carrying a bag containing a ripped-up Deadpool.
+Though Kraven did find something on the removed body part of the polar bear.
+Sometime later, Kraven arrived at a Siberian bar wearing the pelt of the dead polar bear and carrying a bag containing a ripped-up Deadpool.
 A patron speaks in Russian about the mutants becoming apex predators in light of recent events.
-Kraven the Hunter asks in question "What did you say?"
-After seeing the Progenitor and showing it an X that he carved into the palm of his left hand, Kraven the Hunter prepared to hunt mutants when Deadpool pulled himself back together.
-Upon learning that Deadpool was "given the keys" to Krakoa, Kraven the Hunter beheaded him to access a Krakoan gate.
+Kraven asks in question "What did you say?"
+After seeing the Progenitor and showing it an X that he carved into the palm of his left hand, Kraven prepared to hunt mutants when Deadpool pulled himself back together.
+Upon learning that Deadpool was "given the keys" to Krakoa, Kraven beheaded him to access a Krakoan gate.
 Once on Krakoa, he started desecrating the mutant eggs.
 Then he hunted Maggott, an unidentified blue-skinned mutant, an unidentified mutant with antlers, and a mutant family with tusks.
-Before slaying Icarus, Kraven the Hunter learned from him that Wolverine was the best among them.
-This led to Kraven the Hunter abducting Beast and used him to get the knowledge he needed for the Shadow Room which he started to use on Wolverine when he returned.
-When Wolverine caught up to Kraven the Hunter at the time when the Progenitor's attack on Krakoa caused the Shadow Room to have a structural failure that will cause it collapse, he fought Kraven the Hunter and defeated him as Kraven the Hunter is attacked by a Tyrannosaurus.
-Sometime after the Progenitor was defeated, an injured Kraven the Hunter finds its remains once again occupied by the Avengers and claims that he will return to Krakoa and butcher the mutants when its end is near and taste the iron in their hearts.
+Before slaying Icarus, Kraven learned from him that Wolverine was the best among them.
+This led to Kraven abducting Beast and used him to get the knowledge he needed for the Shadow Room which he started to use on Wolverine when he returned.
+When Wolverine caught up to Kraven at the time when the Progenitor's attack on Krakoa caused the Shadow Room to have a structural failure that will cause it collapse, he fought Kraven and defeated him as Kraven is attacked by a Tyrannosaurus.
+Sometime after the Progenitor was defeated, an injured Kraven finds its remains once again occupied by the Avengers and claims that he will return to Krakoa and butcher the mutants when its end is near and taste the iron in their hearts.